SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

-Rainbow Dash is flying above the Ponyville Lake, doing all sorts of tricks for practice.
-As she flies though, she sees Pinkie below under the water.
+Rainbow Dash is flying above the Ponyville Lake, practicing her tricks.
+As she flies around, she spots something pink under the water.
 She stops flying as she tries to understand what's going on.

 After not seeing Pinkie move, she bolts into action, realizing she might be drowning.

-She flies down as fast as she can, diving into the water to save her friend.
-After some time trying to find her she surfaces and walks out of the water to look back in for her.
+She swoops down as fast as she can, diving into the water to save her friend.
+After some time searching frantically, she surfaces and walks out of the water to look for her.

 Twilight interrupts her.
 "Rainbow Dash."